 - Post-traumatic stress disorder (PTSD)

-In some cases, the symptoms of mental health disorders were actually contributing factors to addiction.
-So, if individuals do not receive the help they need in order to address those symptoms and triggers, they may relapse or develop another addiction.
+In some cases, the symptoms of mental health disorders are actually contributing factors to addiction.
+So, if individuals don’t receive the help that they need in order to address those symptoms and triggers, they may relapse or develop other substance addictions.

-Likewise, a treatment program that only addresses mental health disorders without approaching co-occurring addictions will prove to be ineffective.
-The individual may able to address and manage their symptoms, but still continue to use alcohol or drugs.
+Likewise, a treatment program that only addresses mental health disorders without dealing with their co-occurring addictions will prove to be ineffective.
+Young individuals that partake in such mental health treatment programs may be able to address and manage their symptoms.
+They may still continue to use alcohol or drugs though.

-Thus, finding a rehab center that offers a dual diagnosis treatment program is essential for those who suffer from co-occurring disorders.
-Thankfully, we offer dual diagnosis care here at North Jersey Recovery Center!
+Finding a rehab center for young adults that offers a dual diagnosis treatment program is essential for those who suffer from co-occurring disorders.
+Thankfully, we offer a variety of rehab for young adults, including those for people with substance use disorders and mental illnesses.

 Therapy for Addiction Recovery

-Therapy is often a part of the treatment process.
-It offers an abundance of benefits for those in recovery.
-There are several types of addiction therapy, each falling under the categories of group counseling and individual counseling.
+Therapy is often a part of the young adult rehab treatment process.
+This is because therapy sessions offer an abundance of benefits for people in recovery.
+There are several types of addiction therapies, each falling under the categories of group counseling and individual counseling.

-Different types of therapy that may be involved in rehab for young adults may include:
+Different types of therapies that may be involved in rehab for young adults may include:

 - Trauma therapy